top of page

 Commitment to Change

-For over 35 years, CPAR has made a commitment to long-term change in rural East Africa.
+For the past 40 years, CPAR has made a commitment to long-term change in rural East Africa.
 CPAR employs a community-centered development approach, working in partnership with African community members to develop initiatives that best address their needs, where they live.
 We work to improve the quality of their lives, and that of future generations.

 History